 October 17, 2015 - 9:00 a.m.

 The date is set for the sixth annual Colton's Main Street Run.
 The Run is held in memory of Colton Sherrill, son of Trace and Dena Sherrill.
 The 10-year old athlete and Durant Main Street volunteer passed away 7 years ago while playing basketball from an unknown heart defect.

 Proceeds will benefit the Colton Sherrill Memorial Fund and Durant Main Street for community projects, purchase of Automatic External Defibrillators (AEDs) for schools and sporting venues, and CPR/AED Certification training for all Bryan County teachers, community personnel, coaches umpires and referees.

 The previous runs were a great success allowing us to get a start on our long-term goals!
-We were able to purchase 38 AED's, provide CPR/AED Certification training to over 426 teachers, coaches and support staff, and have endowed the Colton Sherrill Memorial Scholarship at Southeastern Oklahoma State University.
-We have provided training to the following schools: Durant High School, Durant Middle School, Durant Intermediate School, Washington Irving, Northwest Heights, Robert E.Lee, Bennington ISD, Achille, and Calera.
+We were able to purchase 51 AED's, provide CPR/AED Certification training to over 500 teachers, coaches and support staff, and have endowed the Colton Sherrill Memorial Scholarship at Southeastern Oklahoma State University.
+We have provided training to the following schools: Durant High School, Durant Middle School, Durant Intermediate School, Washington Irving, Northwest Heights, Robert E.Lee, Bennington ISD, Achille, Silo, Victory Life, Caddo, Colbert, and Calera.
+We also partnered with the City of Durant to purchase and install bleachers at Colton's Soccer Field.

 A teacher at Washington Irving Elementary said she wasn't familiar with Colton's Main Street Run but after researching it, said, "I am very impressed with the things supported by this event and I wanted to express my gratitude for the CPR training that was provided to the staff at Washington Irving.
 This new, life-saving skill makes me feel like a better mother, teacher, and person in general."